 Other tests and procedures may be done to find out if the cancer has spread:

-Different types of treatment are available for children with central nervous system (CNS) embryonal tumors.
+Different types of treatment are available for children with medulloblastoma and other central nervous system (CNS) embryonal tumors.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.

 Because cancer in children is rare, taking part in a clinical trial should be considered.
 Some clinical trials are open only to patients who have not started treatment.